Looking for support for your finance function? Book a time with an expert.

 Misclassifying Contra-Revenue Accounts as Operating Expenses: The Classification Confusion

-• Overstates both gross and net sales
+• Exaggerated both gross and net sales

-• Distorts the true cost structure
+• Presents incorrect cost structure lessons

-• Makes financial ratios inaccurate
+• Causes financial ratios to be inaccurate

 Using Gross Sales in Ratio Analysis When Net Sales is More Appropriate: Analytical Apples to Oranges

-• Year-over-year comparisons lose accuracy
+• Year-over-year comparisons become less accurate

 Why Using Gross Sales Would Devastate Profit Accuracy